shivanguniyal-polcon/Thesis---EVM-Female-Autonomy/projects/project_data sources/description.md

 * **`1999_election_data_corrected.csv`** / **`1999_election_data_cleaned.csv`**
     * **Description:** Main EVM treatment rollout.
 PC-level electoral outcomes containing the counts of Female Electors and Female Voters.
 The 1999 file was used to definitively tag the 46 PCs that received EVM machines.
-    * **Source:** Election Commission of India (ECI) Statistical Reports. *(Note: Cleaned structural versions of this data are frequently sourced via the Trivedi Centre for Political Data (TCPD) / Lok Dhaba database).*
+    * **Source:** Election Commission of India (ECI) Statistical Reports - processed to produce cleaned and corrected versions/

 ## 3. Geographic & Spatial Engineering Data
-These files were required to build the mathematical "Rosetta Stone" that linked the mismatched electoral boundaries with the census boundaries.
+These files were required to build the mathematical bridge that linked the mismatched electoral boundaries with the census boundaries.

 * **`shrid_loc_names.csv`** & **`shrid_pc91dist_key.csv`**
     * **Description:** Granular translation dictionaries mapping text-based location names to official numeric 1991 Census IDs.